thgie/archive.txt/README.md

 ```

 no metainformation parameters are necessary, but they are passed to the template parts. the dividing `---` line is kind of necessary, i'm just lazy writing exceptions.

-## gallery
-if a textfile containts a metaparamter `gallery`, archive.txt grabs alle the image from the given folder and produces a gallery. give path relative to content.

 ## templating
 all the metainformation parameters are passed to the template. the rest is some echoing. it's not hard ...